-AP STUDIO ART: 1 Credit (Weighted 1.0) AR1106 11-12
+1 Credit (Weighted 1.0)

-AP Studio Art is highly motivated students who are seriously interested in the study of art; the program demands significant commitment.
+AP Art & Design is for highly motivated students who are seriously interested in the study of art; the program demands significant commitment.
 It is highly recommended that studio art students have previous training in art.
 As with all AP courses, students can receive college credit based on the College Board Exam/Portfolio score.
+This course may be repeated.

-PREREQUISITE: Art Foundations
+PREREQUISITE: Art Foundations and Instructor Approval

-PATHWAYS TO DESIGN 1.5 Credit AR1107 11-12
+PATHWAYS TO GRAPHIC DESIGN AR1107 1.5 Credit 11-12

-This course is for students interested in graphic design, marketing, and the business side of Art.
-Students will participate in an innovator program that combines dual credit coursework in graphic design with internship opportunities with local design firms.
+This course is for students interested in graphic design, designing and creating marketing materials and logos, and using the Adobe Creative Suite to explore the fundamentals of graphic design and typography.
+Students will participate in an innovator program that combines dual-credit coursework in graphic design with internship opportunities with local design firms.
 Students may be off campus for 1⁄2 day.